mckennapsean/dissertation/content/05-security.md

 managers wanted the broader impact of an incident on the larger network.
 Second, there are many different ways to aggregate and provide details of the underlying data, so it is imperative to use and adapt multiple cyber visualizations to different needs over time.
-Third, it was discovered that a map for cyber data is not completely useless.
+Third, we discovered that a map for cyber data is not completely useless.
 Users are able to situate themselves and pivot data to find novel insights, and a map is one way to scaffold a visualization into other visual representations and encodings [@Marai2015].
 Fourth, fast hover-over